GA-CyberWorkforceAcademy/GTA-Labs/sql-inject.md

 ```
 $conn = getDB();
-$sql = "UPDATE credential SET nickname=’\$nickname’, email=’\$email’,
+$sql = "UPDATE credential SET nickname=’$nickname’, email=’$email’,
-   address=’\$address’, phonenumber=’\$phonenumber’, Password=’\$pwd’
+   address=’$address’, phonenumber=’$phonenumber’, Password=’$pwd’
-   WHERE id= ’\$input_id’ ";
+   WHERE id= ’$input_id’ ";
 $conn->query($sql))
 ```
 ![](media/1836a4c3b8eabd7b550ddb41f3d35597.jpg)
- **Figure 2: Edit Profile**

 -   **Task 3.1: SQL Injection Attack on UPDATE Statement — modify salary**.
 As shown in the Edit Profile page, employees can only update their nicknames, emails, addresses, phone numbers, and passwords; they are not authorized to change their salaries.
-Only administrator is allowed to make changes to salaries.
-If you are a malicious employee (say Alice), your goal in this task is to increase your own salary via this Edit Profile page.
-We assume that you
->   do know that salaries are stored in a column called salary.
+Only the administrator is allowed to make changes to salaries.
+You are a malicious employee (say Alice); your goal in this task is to increase your own salary via this Edit Profile page.
+We assume that you know that salaries are stored in a column called 'salary'.

 -   **Task 3.2: SQL Injection Attack on UPDATE Statement — modify other people’ password**.
 Using the same vulnerability in the above UPDATE statement, malicious employees can also change other people’s data.
 The goal for this